Lite SDK (Enrollment iOS)

 Loader

-Control the use of the Loader.
+Control the use of the loader through the SDK configuration options.

 SDK Customizations